-- Manually record the steps selectively In manual recording mode, you can deliberately record a SCPI command with the "Add CPI Command to Recording List" function, see How to record SCPI lists manually. - Automatically record all performed steps The instrument records the SCPI command and settings value of each step you perform, and then writes the commands to the file system, see How to record SCPI lists automatically.
+- Manually record the steps selectively In manual recording mode, you can deliberately record a SCPI command with the "Add CPI Command to Recording List" function.

+See "To record settings manually" on page 472. - Automatically record all performed steps The instrument records the SCPI command and settings value of each step you perform, and then writes the commands to the file system.

+See "To record settings automatically" on page 471.
 You can also add a SCPI command manually to the recording list during automatic SCPI recording.